Godgory: New line-up and Nuclear Blast era

-After Godgory had recorded Shadow's Dance, Erik and Matte decided to let go of three members: Mikael Dahlqvist (guitars), Fredric Danielsson (bass), and Thomas Heder (keyboards).
-The three members were involved with the progressive metal band World of Silence and had given priority to that band, while Erik and Matte wanted members who could devote all of their energy to Godgory.
+After Godgory had recorded Shadow's Dance, Erik and Matte parted ways with Mikael Dahlqvist (guitars), Fredric Danielsson (bass), and Thomas Heder (keyboards).
+The three were involved with progressive metal band World of Silence and made it their priority.
+Erik and Matte wanted members who would devote all their energy to Godgory.
 Around this time, rhythm guitarist Stefan Grundel (formerly Olsson) left Godgory to concentrate on his education.

-With just two remaining members, the band was in search of another record deal.
+With two remaining members, the band searched for another record deal.
 Godgory had heard that Nuclear Blast were interested in them, so they inquired with the label; this resulted in a new, two-album deal.
-In May 1998 Godgory recorded one new song, "Conspiracy of Silence", for the Nuclear Blast sampler Beauty in Darkness Vol. 3.
-This song was the first Godgory material recorded outside Unisound; it was recorded at Studio Fasaden in Hagfors, Sweden.
+In May 1998, Godgory recorded the song "Conspiracy of Silence" for the Nuclear Blast sampler Beauty in Darkness Vol. 3.
+This song was the first Godgory material recorded outside Unisound.
+It was recorded at Studio Fasaden in Hagfors, Sweden.

 In October 1998, the band returned to Studio Fasaden to record their third full-length, Resurrection.
-Since Godgory was not a complete band at this point (despite an interest in locating additional full-time members), they recruited former members Mikael Dahlqvist and Thomas Heder to temporarily rejoin the band as session members.
-Godgory also invited Fredrik Olsson to participate as an additional vocalist, as he has written many lyrics for the band; Fredrik handled whispered vocals on the album, while Matte recorded all harsh vocals.
+Since Godgory was not a full band at this point (despite an interest in locating additional full-time members), they recruited former members Mikael Dahlqvist and Thomas Heder as temporary session members.
+Godgory invited Fredrik Olsson to participate as an additional vocalist, as he had written many lyrics for the band.
+Olsson handled whispered vocals on the album, while Matte recorded all harsh vocals.
 Recording took place over a period of five weeks.
-Resurrection was released in May 1999 to positive reception, and the album placed at number 8 on the Rockhard Dynamite list.
+They released Resurrection in May 1999 to positive reception.
+The album placed at number 8 on the Rockhard Dynamite list.

-Two years after the release of Resurrection, Godgory entered Studio Fredman to record their fourth album, Way Beyond, with renowned producer Fredrik Nordström.
-Mikael Dahlqvist, Thomas Heder, and Fredrik Olsson again joined the band on a session basis, along with World of Silence member Henrik Lindström on guitars and bass.
-Also for this album, Erik switched from drums to keyboards, and the album was recorded with programmed drums.
+Two years after the release of Resurrection, Godgory entered Studio Fredman to record their fourth album, Way Beyond, with producer Fredrik Nordström.
+Mikael Dahlqvist, Thomas Heder, and Fredrik Olsson joined the band on a session basis, along with World of Silence member Henrik Lindström on guitars and bass.
+Erik switched from drums to keyboards, and they recorded the album with programmed drums.
 Way Beyond was released in October 2001.

 The band split up in 2004.